cod3monk/showfloor-heatmap/README.md

 # showfloor-heatmap
 SC17 showfloor heatmap

-Reads data from a Cisco Prime and turns it into a heatmap.
+Reads data from a Cisco Prime and turns it into a heatmap of clients associations.
 Needs manual input for AP locations.
-Also support live bandwidth heatmaps, which update in realtime with [sFlow-RT](http://sflow-rt.com/).
+It also supports live bandwidth heatmaps, which update in realtime with [sFlow-RT](http://sflow-rt.com/).

 ## Example Images